F1rst-Unicorn/cinit/doc/README.md

 ```

 See [`man cron`](https://manpages.debian.org/stretch/cron/crontab.5.en.html) for
 a description of the time format.
-A cronjob must not have dependencies.
+A cronjob MUST NOT have dependencies.

 Cronjobs are not reentrant.
 This means if the timer specification wants the job
 to be executed at a certain time while simultaneously the job is still running